engeir/doing.nvim/README.md

       message_timeout = 2000,
       doing_prefix = "Doing: ",

-      -- doesn"t display on buffers that match filetype/filename/filepath to entries -- can be either a string array or a function that returns a string array -- filepath can be relative or absolute ignored_buffers = { "NvimTree" }
+      -- doesn"t display on buffers that match filetype/filename/filepath to
+      -- entries can be either a string array or a function that returns a -- string array filepath can be relative or absolute ignored_buffers = { "NvimTree" }

+      -- if should append "+n more" to the status if more than 1 tasks show_remaining = true,

       -- if plugin should manage the winbar winbar = { enabled = true, },